railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 * Company
 * Date

 You can configure these criteria using the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Defaults` and click the `New` button.
+According to the criteria you define here, the correct analytic account wil be proposed when creating an order or an invoice.

 .. figure::  images/account_analytic_default.png
-   :scale: 75
+   :scale: 85
    :align: center

-   *Specify criteria to select analytic account automatically*
+   *Specify Criteria to Automatically Select Analytic Account*

 ..
 Copyright © Open Object Press.
 All rights reserved.